Outsource Bookkeeping

 Published April 15, 2026 by Outsource Bookkeeping Team

-Bookkeeping in Canada costs an average of $400–$700/month on a flat monthly rate or $30–$60/hour for freelance work.
+Bookkeeping in Canada costs $30–$90/hour for a freelance bookkeeper, or $300–$2,000/month for an outsourced monthly service depending on transaction volume — most small businesses land between $400 and $800/month.
 Cloud-based bookkeeping services run $300–$800/month all-in.
-Our rate at Outsource Bookkeeping is $500/month flat — all transactions, all CRA filings, reports guaranteed by the 10th.
+Our rate at Outsource Bookkeeping is $500/month flat — all transactions, all CRA filings, reports delivered by the 10th.

 This guide covers every pricing model, every province, and every major city — so you know exactly what you should be paying for bookkeeping in Canada in 2026.